vincentchu/eth-private-net/README.md

 undefined

 > receipt.contractAddress
-"0x48c1bdb954c945a57459286719e1a3c86305fd9e"
+"0xe42b7d3d113f8670528ee5f14ec6cd65e94d15c12b4ca31187e1134c80e884ff"

+> receipt.gasUsed
+165814
 ```

-After the contract has been deployed, let's look at Alice's account balance.
-She started with exactly 1 Ether in her account.
-After deploying the account, her balance went down by 3,567,906 Gwei (1 Gwei = 1 Shannon = 1 Nano Ether).
-At the prevailing gas price of 18 Gwei, that means our deployment cost 198,217 gas--- just 1 off of our initial estimate!
+We see that we used 165,814 gas in the deployment--- just 1 off of our initial estimate!
+After deployment, her account balance decreased by 2,984,652 Gwei (1 Gwei = 1 Shannon = 1 Nano Ether), which is just the cost of 165,814 gas as the prevailing price of 18 Gwei.

 ```
 > eth.getBalance(alice)
-996432094000000000
+997015348000000000

-> (web3.toWei(1, "ether") - eth.getBalance(alice)) / eth.gasPrice
+> web3.toWei(1, "ether") - eth.getBalance(alice) == 165814 * eth.gasPrice
-198217
+true
 ```

 ### Using FreeBeer to Transfer Money

 Now that our contract is deployed, let's have Bob use it to send some money to Alice via the contract.
 To do so, Bob will take the compiled ABI and bind it to the deployed contract's address.
-Bob can then use this contract to call the `.gimme_money` method, sending 100 Finneys (1 Finney = 1 milliEther) to the contract owner (Alice):
+Bob can then use this contract to call the `.gimmeMoney` method, sending 100 Finneys (1 Finney = 1 milliEther) to the contract owner (Alice):

 ```
 # As bob: